benmorgantd/bm_smoothSkinWeightBrush/README.md

 ### Plug-in Documentation
 #### High Level
-The plug-in, at a basic level, is designed to set the weight of a single vertex to the average weight of its neighbors.
+* The plug-in command, at a basic level, is designed to set the weight of a single vertex to the average weight of its neighbors.
+* The command runs 2 getWeights calls: one for a single vertex and another for its neighbors
+* The command runs 1 setWeights call on a single vertex
+* The command's args include: shapeName, skinClusterName, vertexId, strength